Think2SQL: Reinforce LLM Reasoning Capabilities for Text2SQL: Methodology

 \subsection{Reinforcement Learning with Verifiable Reward (RLVR)}

-Reinforcement Learning with Verifiable Reward (RLVR)~\citep{lambert2024t,deepseekai2025deepseekr1,team2025kimi} extends the RLHF~\citep{ouyang2022rlhf} framework by replacing the learned reward model with rule-based, verifiable rewards.
-This paradigm reduces reward hacking and spurious correlations~\citep{gao2023rewardhack,everitt2021rewardhack} and has been shown to enhance specific cognitive behaviors~\citep{gandhi2025cognitive}.
-Despite the challenge of reward sparsity, where feedback is only provided upon strict constraint satisfaction, RLVR is highly effective for tasks with verifiable objectives, such as code or SQL generation~\citep{le2022coderl,gehring2024rlef,chen2023teaching}.
+Reinforcement Learning with Verifiable Reward (RLVR)~\citep{lambert2024t,deepseekai2025deepseekr1,team2025kimi} extends the RLHF~\cite{ouyang2022rlhf} framework by replacing the learned reward model with a rule-based, verifiable reward.
+This reduces reward hacking and spurious correlations~\citep{gao2023rewardhack,everitt2021rewardhack}, and has been shown to enhance specific cognitive behaviors~\citep{gandhi2025cognitive}.
+Despite reward sparsity—where feedback is only provided upon strict constraint satisfaction—RLVR is effective when initialized from a strong pretrained model and applied to tasks with verifiable objectives, such as code or SQL generation~\citep{le2022coderl,gehring2024rlef,chen2023teaching}.

-As shown in~\cref{fig:methodology_overview}, the model receives a prompt $x$ consisting of a \textit{question}, \textit{evidence}, and \textit{database schema}, and samples a group of $G$ outputs $\{y_1, y_2, \dots, y_G\}$.
-Each generation is assigned a reward, $R_i$, based on the execution accuracy of the generated SQL and on format adherence.
-To optimize the policy, we compute the relative advantage $A_i$ using one of three normalization strategies: (i) \textbf{Group Scaling}, where rewards are normalized within each prompt group, $A_i = \frac{R_i - \text{mean}(\{R\}_G)}{\text{std}(\{R\}_G)}$, following the GRPO approach~\citep{deepseekai2025deepseekr1}; (ii) \textbf{Batch Scaling}, where rewards are normalized across the entire training batch to enable a more robust reward shaping~\citep{liu2025part}; and (iii) \textbf{No Scaling}, where there is no variance normalization to mitigate question-level difficulty bias~\citep{liu2025understanding}.
-Further details about optimization policies and the training prompt are given in~\cref{app:grpo} and~\cref{app:prompt-training}, respectively.